Halochkin/CustomWebComponents/OAuth/doc/HowTo_GoogleAuth.md

 ### API configuration.
 Creation of "Client ID" and "Client secret code"
 In order to start using Google Authentication, it is necessary:
- 1. Open [GoogleApi] (https://console.developers.google.com/), authenticate and create a new project.
+ 1. Open [GoogleApi](https://console.developers.google.com/), authenticate and create a new project.
  2. Select the "Dashboard" tab.
 Click the "+ENABLE APIS AND SEVICES" button or move to [API Library](https://console.developers.google.com/apis/library?project=sanguine-fx-294214&supportedpurview=project).
 3. In the search bar, type "Google+ API", then click "Enable" button.
 After that you will be redirected to API settings.
 4. Go to the "Credentials" tab.